Apartment ceiling collapses in Kansas City, residents left without answers

-KANSAS CITY, MO (KCTV) -- A Kansas City couple don't know where they'll spend their holiday weekend after the ceiling in their apartment collapsed early Friday morning.
+KANSAS CITY, Missouri (KCTV) -- A Kansas City couple don't know where they'll spend their holiday weekend after the ceiling in their apartment collapsed early Friday morning.

 The incident happened around 8 a.m. near the intersection of East 37th street and The Paseo.
 No one was injured.